 - Part of the Solution (POTS) is a social service agency in the Bronx.
 We bring food donations and work in the kitchen usually on select Sundays leaving campus at 11:15 a.m. and returning by 4:15 p.m.

-- Meet in Campus Ministry at 8:30 p.m., and leave campus by 9 p.m. for the Midnight Run.
+- Meet in the Office of Campus Mission and Ministry at 8:30 p.m., and leave campus by 9 p.m. for the Midnight Run.
 Volunteers travel down to midtown Manhattan to hand out food, clothing, and engage in conversation with the homeless.
 Arrive back to campus between 12:30-1:30 a.m.

 - Life Experience and Faith Sharing Association (LEFSA) is a weekly outreach to the homeless in New York City.
 The group meets at 3:45 p.m. on Mondays and returns to campus at about 8:45 p.m.